John Maynard Keynes: Critiques

 Joseph Schumpeter was an economist of the same age as Keynes and one of his main rivals.
 He was among the first reviewers to argue that Keynes's General Theory was not a general theory, but a special case.
 He said the work expressed "the attitude of a decaying civilisation".
 After Keynes's death Schumpeter wrote a brief biographical piece Keynes the Economist – on a personal level he was very positive about Keynes as a man, praising his pleasant nature, courtesy and kindness.
 He assessed some of Keynes's biographical and editorial work as among the best he'd ever seen.
-Yet Schumpeter remained critical about Keynes's economics, linking Keynes's childlessness to what Schumpeter saw as an essentially short-term view.
+Yet Schumpeter remained critical of Keynes's economics, linking Keynes's childlessness to what Schumpeter saw as an essentially short-term view.
 He considered Keynes to have a kind of unconscious patriotism that caused him to fail to understand the problems of other nations.
 For Schumpeter, "Practical Keynesianism is a seedling which cannot be transplanted into foreign soil: it dies there and becomes poisonous as it dies."
 He "admired and envied Keynes, but when Keynes died in 1946, Schumpeter's obituary gave Keynes this same off-key, perfunctory treatment he would later give Adam Smith in the History of Economic Analysis, the "discredit of not adding a single innovation to the techniques of economic analysis."

+Ludwig von Mises, an Austrian economist, describes a Keynesian system as believing it can solve most problems with "more money and credit" which leads to a system of "inflationism" in which "prices (of goods) rise higher and higher."
+Murray Rothbard wrote that Keynesian-style governmental regulation of money and credit created a "dismal monetary and banking situation," since it allows for the central bankers that have the exclusive ability to print money to be "unchecked and out of control."
+Rothbard went on to say in an interview that, "There is one good thing about (Karl) Marx: he was not a Keynesian."

-President Harry S. Truman was sceptical of Keynesian theorizing.
+President Harry S. Truman was sceptical of Keynesian theorising.
 He told Leon Keyserling, a Keynesian economist who chaired Truman's Council of Economic Advisers: "Nobody can ever convince me that government can spend a dollar that it's not got."